Type O Negative: Life Is Killing Me and Dead Again (2002–2009)

 Type O Negative's sixth studio album, Life Is Killing Me (originally called The Dream Is Dead after the closing song), was released in 2003.
 For this album, the band picked up the pace of their sound from the dirgeful slowness of World Coming Down.
 Songs such as "Todd's Ship Gods (Above All Things)", "(We Were) Electrocute", and "I Don't Wanna Be Me" convey the band's classic elements of melody, though the song lengths were much shorter on this outing, the longest being the 7 and a half-minute "How Could She?", a list of female character names from television shows.
 The album includes a humorous cover of the song "Angry Inch" from the musical Hedwig and the Angry Inch, detailing a sex change operation gone terribly wrong.
 Type O Negative left Roadrunner after the album's release, having fulfilled their contract for the label.

 In June 2004, Type O Negative signed to the Steamhammer imprint of SPV Records.
-Their only album for the label, Dead Again, was released in 2007.
-Dead Again debuted at No. 27 in the United States, the band's highest chart debut to date.
-They also continued to tour through October of that year, including a performance at the Rock am Ring festival in Germany.
+Their only album for the label, Dead Again, was released in 2007, and debuted at No. 27 in the United States, the band's highest chart debut to date.
+At the same time, Peter Steele's previous band, Carnivore, reunited with a new lineup that performed at the Wacken Open Air in 2006.
+Their influence is heard on Dead Again with the thrash and punk-influenced title track and "Tripping a Blind Man", while the slower "The Profit of Doom" and "September Sun" retain the gothic doom the band is known for.
+They continued to tour through October of that year, including a performance at the Rock am Ring festival in Germany.